coolap69/tic-tac-toe/README.md

 ## Tick Tick Tac Toe ##
+<p>Tic tac toe is a familiar game that everyone play it at least once in their life.
+The game consist in 2 players to start the game.
+Each player has a turn.
+First player will start with the letter X and the second player will inherit the letter O There are nine spots in a board.
+3 vertically spots and 3 horizontal spots.
+The player that successfully position their letter in three spots in a row including diagonal wins the game. </P>
+## Apps that was use ##

 ## Wireframe ##
 Here is what my vision look like when the whole game is completed.